mik90/kinect-time/README.md

     - Save relative to bytes per pixel
   - [ ] don't save in a blocking way
 - [ ] Create stream of frames for input to inference engine
-  - [ ] resize frames to resolution desired by inference engine
+  - [ ] resize frames to resolution desired by inference engine (160x160x3)
 - [ ] Use smart pointers instead of raw pointers around libfreenect2 objects
+- [ ] Create Python API with pybind11 so kinect-triton-client can use it

 ### nvidia / GestureNet

 - [x] convert GestureNet model file from .etlt to .plan
 - [x] get inference server up and running
 - [ ] integrate triton inference server client SDK: <https://github.com/triton-inference-server/client>
-  - tried to build it from source via CMake FetchContent but it was a pain
+  - tried to build it from source via CMake FetchContent but it was a pain.
+Switching to Python
 - [ ] send frames to inference server

-## frame-stream/

-Pulls images from kinect as bytestream or some other generic way, unsure yet

 ## kinect/